OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/resources-and-data-models/aisp/account-access-consents.md

 #### Notes

 * The fields in the OBReadConsent1 object are described in the Consent Elements section.
-* No fields have been identified for the Risk section.
+* No fields have been identified for the Risk section and it has been removed from v4 onwards.

 #### Data Dictionary